Migrating Existing Analysis Services Databases

 On the Validating Databases page, the Migration Wizard validates the structure of the databases to be migrated.
 The wizard generates a log as the databases are validated.
 To view the log or a subset of the log entries, click View Log, and then select from the following options:

 - Show Successes

 Validation stops if an error occurs.
 To continue the migration process, fix the database that caused the error, and then click Restart.

 You can stop the validation process at any time by clicking Stop.
 The wizard displays a message that indicates the number of databases that have not been validated.

 On the Migrating Databases page, the wizard migrates SQL Server 2000 Analysis Services objects to SQL Server 2005 Analysis Services format.
 You can stop the process and roll back the whole transaction by clicking Stop and then Cancel.

 After migration is complete, you can change selections you made earlier by clicking Back to return to earlier pages of the wizard.
 However, if you do this, you must run the migration process again.
 Running the migration process again deletes the databases that have already been migrated.

 Completing the Wizard

 After you migrate a database, you must process the database from the original data source before you can query the database.
-For more information, see Processing Analysis Services Objects.
+For more information, see Processing in Analysis Services.